tildearrow/furnace/doc/7-systems/namco.md

 a family of wavetable synth sound chips used by Namco in their arcade machines (Pac-Man and later). waveforms are 4-bit, with 32-byte sample length.

 everything starts with Namco WSG, which is a simple 3-channel wavetable with no extra frills.
-Pole position WSG extends to 8 channels and quadraphonic output, C15 is a much more advanced sound source with 8 channels, and C30 adds stereo output and noise mode.
+Pole Position WSG extends to 8 channels and quadraphonic output, C15 also features 8 channels but mono, and C30 adds stereo output and noise mode.

 ## effects